PhoenixFormulae/PxF-Framework-Core/Documentation/Project/Interface.md

-Keep in mind that the `Frames` which are the application windows that hold the `Views` objects do not come into consideration in this pattern because they are asbtract from this scenario
+Keep in mind that the `Frames` which are the application windows that hold the `Views` objects do not come into consideration in this pattern because they are abstract from this scenario